 Stardate 46071.6: Lumerian ambassador Alkar comes aboard the Enterprise to

-who dies soon after.
+Maylor dies some time later.
 Alkar performs what he calls a "funeral

 ritual" with Deanna, and soon she exhibits a strange behavior and,

 moreover, begins to age rapidly.
 Alkar actually uses Troi as a